 Do you have any other webinars or events where people can sign up and learn more?

 We actually just did a webinar a couple of weeks ago that people could visit to learn more.
 In this webinar we talk a little about Cloud Databases, what it is, but then quickly get into some uses and scenarios.
 We show them click by click how to provision a database, use it in MySQL Workbench, how to use Sysbench for performance, and how to do beautiful visualizations with Chartio!
-The recording of the webinar is here, or if you prefer just to look at the slides, you can go here.
+You can watch the recording of the webinar, or look at the slides.

 If people are interested in signing up for Rackspace Cloud Databases, where do they go?